 In other words: your release shouldn’t be the focus of your message.

-Instead, use your release as a resource that journalists can use to “learn more” about your story.
+Instead, add a link to your press release at the end of your email as a way for journalists can use to “learn more” about your story.

 Here’s an example:

 Let’s close out this guide with a handful of AWESOME press releases.

 So if you’re looking for press release examples that you can work from you’ll love this bonus step.

 Let’s get right into it.